consideRatio/z2jh-extended/my-changes.md

 kubectl patch deployment user-placeholder --patch '{"spec": {"replicas": 4}}'
 ```

-- Added user-dummy deployment
+- DONE: Added user-dummy deployment

 To be used with the user-scheduler, PodPriority, user-placeholders and a cluster autoscaler in order to test how the system behaves.
-A user-dummy should simulate a real user that is having the same affinities and PodPriority as a real user.
-The benefit of this deployment is that you can control the amount of user-dummy's easy, for example by writing...
+A user-dummy should simulate a real user, so it is configured to have the same affinities and PodPriority as a real user.
+The benefit of this deployment is that you can control the amount of user-dummy's very qickly as compared to awaiting users for testing.

 ```shell
 # In order to scale the user dummies dynamically...
 kubectl patch deployment user-dummy --patch '{"spec": {"replicas": 4}}'
 ```

+- Updated tools/lint.py to support K8s <=1.11

+`kubeval` requires schemas for the K8s API, as they were not available in the default kubeval repo I pointed towards my repo for now at https://github.com/consideRatio/kubernetes-json-schema for now until the PR I made to update the default repo is accepted.

+- jupyterhub_config.py refreshed for readability

+Nothing fancy, just made it easier to read through by grouping related configurations and being consistent in the use of configmap instead of using environment variables (`singleuser.image-spec`).

 IDEA: